Joao-PP-Alves/isep-rcomp/doc/sprint1/1182147/README.md

 As to the placement of the APs, they were deemed the best placements in order to attain full Wi-fi coverage of the floor, while avoiding deadzones.

+Note: The outlet (and cabling) schematic of the leftmost lane of suspended cable raceway is to be repeated across all other lanes.
+It was presented in this way as to avoid image clutter.

 ### Floor 1

 ![Floor 1](floor1.PNG)